Genemo/Customer_report_analysis/README.md

 - 1. Setting the paths
 - 2. Saving data with fixed format into corresponding folders
 - 3. Runing this script
--        （the # of group could change with how many thresholds you want to check, controllsed by variate TPM_threshould）
+- (the # of group could change with how many thresholds you want to check, controllsed by variate TPM_threshould）

 ### Enjoy!